Aurelian-C/React-Summary_App/src/markdowns/110__What_are_side_effects.md

 That is what we focused on this far, with state and events and all of that. ==The main job of React is to **bring something onto the screen**, and to make sure that the user may interact with that something==, and that what's shown on the screen may change based on certain events.

 We wanna ==evaluate and render the JSX code== and the DOM.
-We wanna ==manage state and `props`== to make sure that every component has the data it needs, and that we reflect the user input correctly.
+We wanna ==manage state and props== to make sure that every component has the data it needs, and that we reflect the user input correctly.
 We wanna ==react to user events==, and of course React is there to also ==re-evaluate our components== and their JSX code and manipulate the real DOM as needed.
-So that's all baked into React with the tools and features we learned thus far (`useState()`, `props`, etc).
+So that's all baked into React with the tools and features we learned thus far (`useState()`, props, etc).

 ## What is a "side effect"?